 - Measure the success and achievements of your competitors

-- Find opportunity areas where your competitor is lagging
+- Find opportunity areas where your competitor is lagging.

 Competitor strength and weaknesses - an overview

 This is one of the best ways to find out customers' problems and the company's pain points.
-Use all the gathered competitive analysis data to device better social media strategies, so you can drive more traffic to your website.
+Use all the gathered competitive analysis data to device better social media strategies so that you can drive more traffic to your website.

-4. Online tools for social media competitive analysis
+Step 4: Online tools for social media competitive analysis

-Performing a competitive analysis and monitoring each and every move of your competitors could be a tedious task.
+Performing competitive analysis and monitoring every move of your competitors could be a tedious task.

-- Alexa: To track and monitor your competitors' website
+- Alexa: To track and monitor your competitors' website.

 - BuzzSumo: To measure the social shares of your competitors' posts.